pifroggi/vapoursynth-stuff/docs/vapoursynth-portable-setup-tutorial.md

 # it is good common pratice to convert the clip to 16bit first.
 # doing filtering in bit depths higher than 8 reduces banding and other artifacts.
 # this converts the input clip from YUV420P8 to YUV420P16.
-# YUV is the format, 420 the chroma subsampling, P is progressive, and 16 is the bit depth.
+# YUV is the format, 420 the chroma subsampling, and 16 is the bit depth.
 clip = core.resize.Bilinear(clip, format=vs.YUV420P16)

 # resize the clip to 1280x720